Costs of Attendance for International Students

 |Estimated Academic Expenses||1 Quarter||Academic Year (3 Quarters)|

-2 The estimated living expenses above are only estimates of minimum costs that students can expect to incur during an academic year (9 months).
+3 The estimated living expenses above are only intended to be an approximate amount of costs that students can expect to incur at a minimum during the course of an academic year (9 months).

-3 Room and board estimates are based on homestay costs.
-Students renting their own apartments should expect higher expenses.
+4 Room and board estimates are based on average homestay costs.
+Students living on-campus housing or renting own apartments should expect higher expenses.

-4 Other estimated expenses include miscellaneous expenses and spending money.
-Expenses may vary depending on lifestyle and situation.
+6 Other estimated expenses include miscellaneous expenses and spending money.
+Individual students' expenses may vary depending on students' lifestyles and situations.
 Students may incur additional expenses if they purchase a bus pass.
 Shoreline students are eligible for a bus pass discount.

 The U.S. Department of Homeland Security requires that international applicants to all colleges and universities in the U.S. demonstrate that they have access to sufficient funds to cover the entire cost of their academic and living expenses for at least one year.
 Therefore, evidence of this type of financial ability is part of Shoreline's admission requirements.

 Your proof of financial ability and support will be met by submitting the completed and signed “Statement of Financial Support” (on the international student application), as well as the materials listed in one of the following four categories:

 An official letter from your parent's bank indicating that there is a minimum balance of $22,638 on the account.
 This letter should be in English and should be no more than 6 months old.
 Instead of the letter from the bank, you can also provide a recent official statement that they may regularly receive from the bank that shows available funds.